Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama vs. Maryland Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest that pits the Alabama Crimson Tide (30-5) versus the Maryland Terrapins (22-12) at Legacy Arena at BJCC has a projected final score of 75-67 (based on our computer prediction) in favor of Alabama, who is favored in this matchup by our model.
-Game time is at 9:40 PM ET on March 18.
+Saturday's game between the Alabama Crimson Tide (30-5) and the Maryland Terrapins (22-12) at Legacy Arena at BJCC has a projected final score of 75-67 based on our computer prediction, with a favored Alabama squad coming out on top.
+Tipoff is at 9:40 PM ET on March 18.

-According to our computer prediction, Maryland projects to cover the 8.5-point spread in its matchup against Alabama.
-The over/under is listed at 144.5, and the two sides are projected to fall short of that total.
+According to our computer prediction, Maryland is projected to cover the spread (8.5) versus Alabama.
+The two teams are expected to fall short of the 144.5 total.

 Alabama vs. Maryland Game Info & Odds